Geode is not seeing satellites

 You can verify if a Geode unit is GPS only or Multi-GNSS by entering the serial number on our Check Product Status web page.
 An upgrade code can be purchased if needed.
 If you cannot see satellites from a specific GNSS constellation (such as Galileo or Beidou), please see Geode not showing Galileo or Beidou satellites.
 Using the Terminal in Geode Connect to submit commands such as $JGEO,ALL or $jwaasprn can help further determine what settings or subscriptions may be needed.

 If you have the Geode GNS3M model with Multi-Frequency upgrade applied, our standard part number 26458 or 26319 single-frequency external antenna is not fully compatible.
 Instead, you need to obtain an alternative external mulit-frequency antenna.
 Consider the following possibility:

-Note: The previous link is provided as a reference and does not imply that Juniper Systems will provide full support for the use of any specific third-party device or software with a Juniper Systems product.
+Note: The web link above is provided as a reference and does not imply that Juniper Systems will provide full support for the use of any specific third-party device or software with a Juniper Systems product.

 The Geode Connect software utility can be used to Soft (Warm) Reset the Geode.
 From Menu > Receiver Configuration > Advanced > Receiver Reset > Reset Options, select Soft Reset.
 It may take a couple of minutes to reload and show data again.

 Resetting the Geode to factory defaults is not recommended unless absolutely necessary.
 If the receiver is reset to factory defaults (a Hard Reset), a new almanac and ephemeris will need to be downloaded to the receiver.
 To obtain the most accurate position, the receiver must be turned on and left outside under an open sky for at least 25 minutes and sometimes longer.